 Section 1 - Definitions

-“Large Power” refers to customers with annual average demand of at least 500 kW or to rate schedules applicable to customers with such demands.
+“Large Customer” is a retail customer having a peak demand of 500 KW or higher, measured by a single meter, in three months out of the preceding twelve monthsor to rate schedules applicable to customers with such demands.

 Section 2 - Findings and Declarations

 The Legislature finds that the allocation of recent rate increases by the commission to Edison customers has resulted in very large increases directed at large power customers.
-Certain classes of customers have received rate increases in excess of 50 percent since January 4, 2001.
+Certain classes of customers have received rate increases in excess of 50 percent since January 4, 2001 with increases for individual customers at times in excess of 100 percent.
 The Legislature finds that such large rate increases will have a substantial negative impact on the State’s economy.
 It is the intent of the Legislature to reduce such rate increases so that no customer class receives an increase of more than 50 percent over rates in effect on January 1, 2001.
 It is estimated that the net revenue impact of this rate reduction for Edison is approximately $120 million per year.

 Option 1: